monte-language/monte/docs/source/intro.rst

 distributed programming.
 It would be tempting to introduce the distributed computing features first...except that you can't really do any meaningful computing without the basic data, flow, function, and object structures.
-So we introduce @@LINK "Ordinary Programming" Part I before getting into the serious distributed computing facilities.
+So we introduce :ref:`ordinary-programming` in Part I before getting into the serious distributed computing facilities.

-However, since E was designed in the python syntax tradition, an experienced programmer can probably glean enough from the @@LINK Quick Reference Card to skip directly to @@LINK Part II on Distributed Computing.
+However, since E was designed in the python syntax tradition, an experienced programmer can probably glean enough from the Quick Reference Card to skip directly to Part II on :ref:`distributed-computing`.
 If you are short of time and have the requisite background, we recommend that strategy.
-Go back and read @@LINK Part I when you are convinced that E's power for distributed programming meets your needs.
+Go back and read :ref:`Part I<ordinary-programming>` when you are convinced that Monte's power for distributed programming meets your needs.

+.. todo:: quick reference card

 Getting Started